 Together, the Arsements produce content for his main channel PrestonPlayz (which is Minecraft-focused and has 7.6 million subscribers) and his side channels TBNRFrags (Fortnite-focused, 3.3 million subs), PrestonRoblox (Roblox, 754,000 subscribers), and PrestonMinecraft (Minecraft Pocket Edition, 159,000), a channel he shares with fellow Creators Going Pro featuree LogDotZip.
 They also manage his merch shop, PrestonsStylez.

-Arsement has been on YouTube since 2010, and has amassed a massive audience, with the total view count across all of his channels averaging around 108,000 per month.
+Arsement has been on YouTube since 2010, and has amassed a massive audience, with the total view count across all of his channels averaging more than 100 million each month.
 (He also has a significant audience on other social channels too — nearly 800,000 followers on Instagram, and 1.8 million on Twitter.)